HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 Before claiming, you must generate a valid signature using the message format:

 ```
-"tZENCLAIM" + destinationAddress
+"ZENCLAIM" + destinationAddress
 ```

 For example:

 ```
-tZENCLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w
+ZENCLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w
 ```

 This section outlines how to do this using the three available tools.

 ### Sphere Wallet

-If you have your seed phrase, you can use [Sphere Testnet](https://github.com/HorizenOfficial/Sphere_by_Horizen_Testnet/releases/tag/desktop-v1.13.0-testnet) to sign a message.
+If you have your seed phrase, you can use [Sphere](https://github.com/HorizenOfficial/Sphere_by_Horizen_Private/releases/latest) to sign a message.

 1. Open Sphere and import your seed phrase (if not already imported).
 2. Verify that your wallet addresses and balances are correct.
-3. To generate a signature, click on this icon in your Sphere wallet and enter this message: `"tZENCLAIM" + destinationAddress`; Example: `tZENCLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`. <!-- Update prefix -->
+3. To generate a signature, click on this icon in your Sphere wallet and enter this message: `"ZENCLAIM" + destinationAddress`; Example: `ZENCLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`. <!-- Update prefix -->

    ![Sign a message with Sphere](/img/migration-tools/sphere-1.png) <!-- Update image -->